 When they finally did, I looked around at the room I stood in, for the entire building was one large room.
 Several fluorescent lamps hung from the ceiling, providing the dim light.
 The walls were made of smooth cement, while the floor was covered almost entirely in gravel and sporadic boulders.
 White paint outlined a battlefield that looked similar to the ones I had seen on TV.
 It was a little bigger than the basketball court back at my high school in Pallet Town.

 Their feet crunching on the gravel, two men approached us from across the field.

 It wasn’t until then that the reality really struck me.
 This was my first ever official battle!
-Sure, I had gone up against plenty of other novice trainers in Viridian, but this was different.
+Sure, I had gone up against a couple of other novice trainers in Viridian, and even beaten them soundly, but this was different.
 This was what I had been waiting for my entire life.
 An official battle against an official gym leader on an official field with an official… official.
-I hadn’t been at all nervous up until that very point, but right then, I started to sweat, my voice shook and I began to panic.
+I hadn’t been very nervous up until that point, but right then, I started to sweat, my voice shook and I began to panic.